 Try to be honest with yourself about any other reasons you might be cringing at the idea of getting romantic with someone new.
 Is it due to confidence?
 Are you still mourning the loss of a loved one?
 Do you not really have the time to give to dating?
 Are you worried about the idea of being intimate with someone for the first time in a while?
 Exploring what it is that is making the idea of dating feel uncomfortable or awkward can help you to take steps towards resolving it.
 If you’re really not sure why you’re feeling the way that you do, then it can help to talk things over with a friend, or write things down in a journal.
 If you’ve become worried about the idea of dating since the start of the pandemic, then you might find it helpful to read our article; 4 tips for dating in the current climate.

 Many times, people are held back from dating because of fear, which is also perfectly normal.
 If you’re scared about the idea of opening yourself up to love again and feeling vulnerable, then tread carefully and be kind to yourself.
 But try to remember that while keeping your guard up and staying within your comfort zone can feel like a much safer option, stretching yourself to do things that feel slightly uncomfortable can lead to great personal growth.
 If you’re feeling fear, then it can help to acknowledge it for what it is and confront it.
-Ask yourself; what’s the worst that could happen?
-How did you overcome situations like this in the past?
-Having an honest conversation with fear can help you to let go, find your strength and courage, and choose love again.
+Ask yourself: what’s the worst that could happen?
+How did I overcome situations like this in the past?
+Having an honest conversation with yourself about what scares you can help you to let go of your fear, find your strength and courage, and choose love again.

 A final note…